romanshuvalov/rsgeotools/README.md

 Please note that this toolset only can generate 3D models, no visual renderer provided.
 Also, it's designed for mass processing and may not be convenient for single use.

-If you only want to see certain terrirory rendered in 3D, check out `Generation Streets`:
+If you only want to see certain territory rendered in 3D, check out `Generation Streets`:

 * **[Get Generation Streets on Steam](https://store.steampowered.com/app/887970/Generation_Streets/)**.
 It's free, but you may want to unlock access to global coverage for ~$5.